-The eating time in Tehran Province, just like other parts of the country, is related to the prayer time.
-Usually, early in the morning after morning prayer (sunrise) first the father or one of the children of the family prepare fresh bread (Sangak and Barbari are amongst the most famous types of Iranian bread) and then they have a pleasant breakfast consisting of cheese, butter, jam, and a cup of tea with other members of the family.
+The eating time in Tehran Province, just like in other parts of the country, is related to prayer time.
+Usually, early in the morning after morning prayer (sunrise) first the father or one of the children of the family prepares fresh bread (Sangak and Barbari are amongst the most famous types of Iranian bread) and then they have a pleasant breakfast consisting of cheese, butter, jam, and a cup of tea with other members of the family.

 At noon, that is 12 in winter and 13 in summer, till 14 is lunchtime.
-Some are used to take a light snack in the afternoon as well.
+Some are used to taking a light snack in the afternoon as well.
 In the afternoon, after the evening prayer, most people have dinner from 7 to 9; however, restaurants serve food until 12 am.

 The price of the best meal in a classy Price of Foods restaurant is 500.000 to 2000.000 Rials(3.5 up to 8 US$ last update 2021) which is about 3 to 7.5 Euros.
 Of course, traditional foods in traditional restaurants are cheaper.
 Let's not forget that foods in Tehran are relatively more expensive than in the other cities of Iran.
-In other cities of the province, especially in the countryside and tourist areas, foods like Abgusht and kebab are served as expensive as good restaurants, but the quality of foods and service are not as such; however, the environment and beautiful nature make the food pleasant.
+In other cities of the province, especially in the countryside and tourist areas, foods like Abgusht and kebab are served as expensive as good restaurants, but the quality of food and service are not such; however, the environment and beautiful nature make the food pleasant.

 First, put the required amount of rice in water for 3 to 4 hours (With a small amount of salt).
 Then boil the rice for 3-5 minutes, and then put the pot on low fire till it's brewed.
 Rice is served either with beans and